I saw something in this regard on LinkedIn recently and it’s completely valid:

 One of the best ways to make ADDIE fail is to skip the A and D steps.

-A Is For Analysis: Know Your Audience
+A Is for Analysis: Know Your Audience

 You can’t create instructional content without knowing your audience.
 The analysis uncovers some of the most important things about why and who you’re building training for.
 This is where you do a needs analysis.
-That will tell you if you even need training and what the requirements of it will be if needed.
+That will tell you if you even need training and what the requirements will be if needed.

 Analysis answer what you are trying to help employees do.

 Don’t ignore everyone else and design instructions for you.
-It’s not about you, it’s about employees.
+It’s not about you; it’s about employees.

 D is for Design: Plan Your Attack